 As with other tribes, some people remained in the region to keep the home fires burning, while others moved away, or lived overseas.

 Since the early 1990s the tribal authority (Te Rūnanga o te Whānau) has successfully managed a fisheries operation.
 It has also become increasingly involved in social services and other economic developments.
-Many of the large, incorporated land blocks are planted with pine to be harvested before 2025, and there is investment in other industries.
+Many of the large, incorporated land blocks are planted with pine, and there was investment in other industries.
 In 2001 the Cyberwaka rural community project began training students in information technology.

 In the 1991, 2001 and 2006 New Zealand censuses, residents of Māori descent were asked to indicate the tribe to which they were affiliated.
 The figures below show the number who indicated Te Whānau-ā-Apanui (including those who indicated more than one tribe), and the regions where they were found in the greatest numbers in 2013.